 Your tea is now ready to drink!
 Keep the infuser nearby for additional steeps.
 Once you’ve finished the cup, you can do a second steep.

 STEP 6: Steep tea again in hot water for 1 minute.

-This is our second infusion.
-We make the steep time longer than the first — add 30 seconds more to the first steep time.
+This is the second infusion and the steep time is longer than the first — add 30 seconds more to the first steep time.

 Notice the taste difference between the first and second cup.